ch1cly/ksa_plate_numbers_yolov8_detection/README.md

 ### Run

-To run a model, you can put your own KSA plates in "to_predict" directory.
+To run a model, you can put your own images of KSA plates in "to_predict" directory.
 Then run command
 ````
 make predict